Pair prepping for 'fall of U.S. government' allegedly stole $5M from tobacco company

 She also "confessed that she had committed the offense at the direction of this suspect because he wanted more than she could afford to buy on her salary," said the report.

-Richard Camp has been unemployed "for some time," and Gretchen Camp made $80,000 a year at Swisher.
+Richard Camp has been unemployed "for some time," and Gretchen Camp made $80,000 a year at Swisher, the report said.

 Many of the checks coming from the couple's joint account were signed by Richard Camp, investigators found.